gprt-org/GPRT/docs/source/examples/s01-singleTriangle.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 As these rays travel through the world, they will hit surfaces.
-The math for where these rays intersect surfaces can be a bit complicated, but fortunately our ray tracing cores include a built-in ray-triangle intersector, so we'll be using that function.
+The math for where these rays intersect surfaces can be a bit complicated, but fortunately our RT cores include a built-in ray-triangle intersector, so for now we'll be using that function.

 .. code-block:: hlsl